 In the Beginning . . .

-Seabury Tredwell’s great-great-great grandfather, Edward Tredwell, came to Massachusetts from England, around 1637.
+Seabury Tredwell’s great-great-great grandfather, Edward Tredwell, came to Massachusetts from the county of Kent, England, around 1637.
 By 1649, he had settled in the village of Hempstead, Long Island, 30 miles east of New York City.
 On his mother’s side, Seabury was directly descended from Mayflower passengers John Alden and Priscilla Mullins, whose romance was immortalized in 1858 in Henry Wadsworth Longfellow’s narrative poem “The Courtship of Miles Standish.”

 Seabury’s Early Years